mcello23/cypress-amazon/README.md

 > Since there's 23 results, I tell cypress to click on the model of the coffee machine by the ID that I've passed on

 cy.get('#add-to-cart-button').click()
-> It looks for the 'Add to cart' button and clicks on it
+> It looks for the `Add to cart` button and clicks on it

 cy.get('#attachSiNoCoverage').click()
-> It looks for the 'No, thank you' in the Extra Warranty slider and clicks on it
+> It looks for the `No, thank you` in the Extra Warranty slider and clicks on it

 cy.get('#sw-gtc > .a-button-inner > .a-button-text').click()
-> It looks for the 'View this in cart' button and clicks on it
+> It looks for the `View this in cart` button and clicks on it

 cy.get('.a-color-base > .a-truncate > .a-truncate-cut').contains('NESPRESSO SNE900')
-> Here the assertion is slightly different than in the last test case, it looks 'NESPRESSO SNE900' is in the child element inside the cart.
+> Here the assertion is slightly different than in the last test case, it looks `NESPRESSO SNE900` is in the child element inside the cart.
 It finds it and it passes the test.

 ## Last comments
 Please, any doubts just contact me at `marceloadsc@gmail.com` or if you want me to explain and show the suite running directly in my PC, I'll gladly do it in a video call.